Pull Datasets

 You will be responsible for mapping single-turn goldens to single-turn test cases, and vice versa.

 Pulling goldens via the Evals API will only pull finalized goldens by default.
+Below is a single-turn dataset example (click here for multi-turn usage of datasets):

 1